Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Model Details

 \subsection{Sentiment Flow in \graphtrailer}

-One of the criteria for selecting the next shot in our graph traversal algorithm (Section~\ref{sec:graph_traversal}) is the sentiment flow of the trailer generated so far.
-Specifically, we adopt the hypothesis\footnote{ {\url{https://www.derek-lieu.com/blog/2017/9/10/the-matrix-is-a-trailer-editors-dream}}} that trailers are segmented into three sections based on sentiment intensity.
-The first section has medium intensity for attracting viewers, the second section has low intensity for delivering key information about the movie and finally the third section displays progressively higher intensity for creating cliffhangers and excitement for the movie.
+One of the criteria for selecting the next shot in our graph traversal algorithm (Section~3.1 of the main paper) is the sentiment flow of the trailer generated so far.
+Specifically, we adopt the hypothesis\footnote{https://www.derek-lieu.com/blog/2017/9/10/the-matrix-is-a-trailer-editors-dream} that trailers are divided into three sections based on sentiment intensity.
+The first section has medium intensity for attracting viewers, the second section has low intensity for delivering key information about the movie, and finally the third section displays progressively higher intensity for creating cliffhangers and excitement for the movie.

-Accordingly, given a budget of $L$~trailer shots, we expect the first~$L/3$ ones to have medium intensity without large variations within the section (e.g., we want shots with average absolute intensity close to 0.7, where all scores are normalized to a range from -1 to 1).
+Accordingly, given a budget of $L$~trailer shots, we expect the first~$L/3$ ones to have medium intensity without large variations within the section (e.g., we want shots with average absolute intensity close to 0.7, where all scores are normalized to a range from $-$1 to 1).
 In the second part of the trailer (i.e.,~the next $L/3$ shots) we expect a sharp drop in intensity and shots within this section to maintain more or less neutral sentiment (i.e.,~0 intensity).
 Finally, for the third section (i.e.,~the final $L/3$ shots) we expect intensity to steadily increase.
 In practice, we expect the intensity of the first shot to be~0.7 (i.e.,~medium intensity), increasing by 0.1 with each subsequent shot until we reach a peak at the final shot.